serokell/blog-posts/typescript-for-haskellers/article.md

 ### HKTs

-As we said before, TypeScript's type system is not so bad as one may think.
+As we said before, TypeScript's type system is not as bad as one may think.
-But it has one significant limitation – the absence of kinds.
+But it has one significant limitation: the absence of [kinds](https://en.wikipedia.org/wiki/Kind_(type_theory)).
-Higher-kinded types allow us to write types that have their own type constructors as parameters.
+Higher-kinded types let us to write types that have their own type constructors as parameters.
-So, with them, we can bring another level of abstraction.
+So, with them, we can create another level of abstraction.
-Imaging that your generic type is not just specific type, but type constructor like `Map` or `Array` which is waiting for its own generic type to be specified.
+For example, imagine that your generic type is not just a specific type, but a type constructor like `Map` or `Array` that is waiting for its own generic type to be specified.

 Let's take a look on example of theoretical implementation, which, unfortunately, TypeScript's type system doesn't allow.